Prague Centre for

 (PCMR)

-Prague Centre for Middle East Relations (PCMR) was established in September 2019 as an internal research and education institution of the CEVRO Institute.
+Prague Centre for Middle East Relations (PCMR) was established in September 2019 as an internal research and education institution of the CEVRO University.
 PCMR is based in Prague, the capital of the Czech Republic.
-Its main aim is to further enhance in-depth understanding of the contemporary political, security, social and economic developments in the Middle East.
-Through quality policy-oriented research of up-to-date topics and engagement with media and wider public PCMR intends to expand understanding and awareness of the Middle East both in the Czech Republic and internationally.
-Follow us on Facebook, Instagram and Youtube.
+Its main aim is to enhance further in-depth understanding of the Middle East’s contemporary political, security, social, and economic developments.
+Through quality policy-oriented research of up-to-date topics and engagement with media and the wider public PCMR intends to expand understanding and awareness of the Middle East both in the Czech Republic and internationally.
+Follow us on Facebook and YouTube.

 Tomáš Kaválek - foto